vegaprotocol/specs/protocol/0045-DSRC-data_sourcing.md

 1. If a data source combines a primary source (like a signed message) with a filter (for instance saying we are only interested in messages where ticker = `GBPUSD` and timestamp = `20211231T23:59:00`) then the complete data source definition defines the source and can be used to accept/reject transactions, so for an active data source is active, transactions from the same provider (pubkey, Ethereum contract/event, URL, etc.) do not form part of the defined data source.
 If submitted, they should be rejected where possible and must not supply data to the target for the data source if the metadata or data content itself is not selected by the source definition (e.g. because ticker and timestamp do not match a filter). (<a name="0045-DSRC-001" href="#0045-DSRC-001">0045-DSRC-001</a>)
 1. When no reference to a data source remains in any active part of the system (for instance a non-cancelled/settled market), data source no longer needs to be tracked and can be discarded.
 Any transactions that would previously have matched and been selected by that data source would be rejected/ignored. (<a name="0045-DSRC-002" href="#0045-DSRC-002">0045-DSRC-002</a>)
-1. If the same complete data source (provider and filters, etc.) is referenced in multiple places (e.g. two separate active markets) then it will remain acrtive if any subset of those references remain active.
+1. If the same complete data source (provider and filters, etc.) is referenced in multiple places (e.g. two separate active markets) then it will remain active if any subset of those references remain active.
 For example 2 markets reference the same data source (full definition must match exactly) and one of those markets is closed/cancelled/settled before the other, either because some other difference in their definition or because of governance action. (<a name="0045-DSRC-003" href="#0045-DSRC-003">0045-DSRC-003</a>)
 1. If multiple data sources share common roots (e.g. the same provider - pubkey etc. but different filters) and at least one of those sources filters out a transaction but at least one other selects it (all filters match), the transaction data must still be supplied for the sources that match and must not be supplied for the sources that don't match. (<a name="0045-DSRC-004" href="#0045-DSRC-004">0045-DSRC-004</a>)
 1. If multiple data sources share common roots (e.g. the same provider - pubkey etc. but different filters) and all of the sources select it (all filters match), the transaction data must be supplied for ALL of the sources that match. (<a name="0045-DSRC-005" href="#0045-DSRC-005">0045-DSRC-005</a>)
 1. If a data source reference is changed (e.g. via governance vote), the old source must be dropped and data/transactions matching that source must not reach the target. (<a name="0045-DSRC-006" href="#0045-DSRC-006">0045-DSRC-006</a>)